verneylmavt/st-nba-vis/README.md

 - **Dataset Name**: NBA Stats (1947-present)
 - **Source**: [Kaggle - NBA Stats (1947-present)](https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats)
 - **License**: Creative Commons Public Domain
-- **Description**: This dataset contains historical basketball statistics from the NBA, ABA, and BAA leagues spanning from 1947 to the present.
-It includes player totals, per-game stats, advanced metrics, team standings, and playoff performance.
+- **Description**: This dataset contains player statistics from the NBA, ABA, and BAA leagues from 1947 to the present.
+It includes individual player totals such as points, assists, rebounds, and other relevant performance metrics.

 I deeply appreciate the efforts of Sumitro Datta in making this dataset available.